jasonmhilliard/System-Setup/README.md

 III.
 Future Improvements
 ----------
-Expansion of the Command Line Guide and syntax for additional commands.
+Expansion of the VS code section to include a demo of VS Code in action.
+Using VS Code and GIT command line as your one stop shop for coding.

 IV.
 License
 ----------